IMS-coding-projects/M431/docs/source/Writerside/topics/informieren.md

 As a user, I want:
 - to be able to watch YouTube videos. (does it load...)
 - to be able to download YouTube videos. (does it download...)
-- to have a uptime of 99.9% (is it always online...)
+- to have an uptime of 99.9% (is it always online...)
 - to have a secure connection to the website. (https)
 - to have a fast connection to the website. (under 2 seconds)
 - to be able to see the comments of a video.